 Cucumbers require deep roots to thrive, so the container must have a minimum depth of sixteen inches.
 Having two additional inches in depth can effectively double the harvest.
 Four to six plants can be grown in a twenty-inch pot.
 A five-gallon container is large enough for two to three plants and a window box is great for growing cucumbers, provided there is a trellis.

 Medium/large wooden planters are great for cucumbers.
 They allow you to easily add any size or shape trellis.
-According to Paul Baker, owner of Dirt Don’t Hurt Garden Company, cypress wood planters are the best kind; they’re naturally resistant to pests and rot.
+Cypress wood planters are the best kind; they’re naturally resistant to pests and rot.

 Planting the Seeds